 The standard data file format is binary (file structures listed in Appendix A) because it is more compact than other formats.
-In the case that a human readable format is required, the binary files can be transformed to ASCII.
-When using the act command (Transform Data Files to ASCII Format), a binary data file is converted to an ASCII file.
-The file name of the new file is the binary file name with appended '.ASC', e.g. the humidity profile binary format file MyFileName.HPC is converted to MyFileName.HPC.ASC.
+In the case that a human readable format is required, the binary

 Beside this manual ASCII file generation, it is possible to automatically store data in ASCII format during the monitoring process (active measurement).
 See section 4.4 for details.
 Examples of ASCII files are described in Appendix B.